ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 # Red Hat OpenShift NSX Edge configuration
 {: #openshift-runbook-runbook-nsxedge-intro}

-This section details the NSX components that are utilized to support the OpenShift 4.1 environment.
+This section details the NSX components that are used to support the OpenShift 4.1 environment.
 To use this information, you must understand how to create these components and add the configuration.
 Review [Add an Edge Services Gateway](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.install.doc/GUID-B9A97F20-4996-4E16-822C-0B98DDE70571.html){:external}.
 PowerNSX commands are provided if you would want to use this method.

 ![OpenShift 4.1 networking](../../images/openshift-networking41.svg "OpenShift 4.1 networking"){: caption="Figure 1.
 OpenShift 4.1 networking" caption-side="bottom"}